Legislative initiative of the "European Socialists" to simplify the procedure for obtaining Georgian citizenship for those who have emigrated.

 The state is obliged to return and protect every person who has fled the difficult social, economic, conflict situation in the country, or was forced to leave the country, and at the same time, the state must give them the opportunity and motivation to return to Georgia.

 The state is also obliged to provide financial assistance to the family returning from emigration, which is the subject of the next consideration.

 The draft law prepared by the European Socialists aims to amend the Organic Law on Citizenship of Georgia, which will make it easier for people and their children who have left Georgia to obtain Georgian citizenship for a number of reasons, with new regulations, challenges and practical needs.

 Although there are reservations in the Organic Law on Citizenship of Georgia, which in theory seem to simplify the procedures for obtaining citizenship, in practice, these records do not fully ensure its effective implementation.
 Which, unfortunately, leads to the heartache and frustration of going into emigration.

 It is necessary to pursue a migration policy that unites people who have left Georgia and are scattered.
 They will show interest and motivation in our country so that they can finally return to their homeland with their children.
 They need to feel that the state cares about them.
 In this regard, we can cite the example of many other countries.

 It is necessary to have reservations in the law, which will facilitate the acquisition of citizenship for people who want to return to their historical roots, so that there are no restrictions and barriers for them, such as complicated testing in the state language, Georgian history and law.

 We believe that the implementation of such a policy by the state will help strengthen our country and improve the demographic issue.

-During the preparation of the bill, we consulted with various organizations, including state institutions, such as the Supreme Council of Abkhazia, the Presidential Administration, and we also consulted with individual MPs.
+During the preparation of the draft law, we consulted with various organizations, including state institutions, such as the Supreme Council of Abkhazia, the administration of the president, and also consulted with individual deputies.